kanisterio/kanister/docs/functions.rst

-   `pods`, No, `string`, pods in which you want to backup the data of (by default runs on all the pods) `container`, Yes, `string`, name of the kanister sidecar container `includePath`, Yes, `string`, path of the data to be backed up
+   `pods`, No, `string`, pods in which you want to backup the data of (by default runs on all the pods) `container`, Yes, `string`, name of the kanister sidecar container `includePath`, Yes, `string`, path of the data to be backed up `repositoryServerUserHostname`, No, `string`, user's hostname to access the kopia repository server.
+Hostname would be available in the user access credential secret

 Outputs: